 Yes.
 The Global Entry Program expedites entry into the U.S.A. but does not replace a U.S. visa or ESTA travel authorization.

 Yes.
 Minors are subject to an individual security check.
 The procedure is the same as for adults.
 The Declaration of Consent for minors must be signed by the minorʼs legal guardian.
 And minors also require a criminal records’ extract.

 On admission to the program participation is valid for five years.
 It expires five years after the participant’s next birthday following acceptance onto the program.

 Participation in the Global Entry Program does not expire if your passport, visa or ESTA expires.
 Your personal data can be updated online via the member’s Global Online Enrollment System (GOES) account or at an enrollment center at any time.

 Once you register on the CBP website you have 120 days to make an appointment with the U.S. authorities.
 If you do not fix an appointment within this time limit, participation in the program expires.

 I have a work permit in Switzerland but am not a Swiss citizen.
 Can I participate in the Global Entry Program?

-Besides participation by Swiss nationals, the citizens of the following countries are admitted to the program: U.S.A., Germany, Netherlands, United Kingdom, Columbia, Panama, Mexico, Singapore and South Korea.
+Besides participation by Swiss nationals, the citizens of the following countries are admitted to the program: Argentina, India, USA, Germany, Great Britain, Colombia, Panama, Mexico, Singapore, South Korea and Taiwan.
 Citizens of these countries must apply for admission to the program in their own country.